 This state park is filled with dramatic scenery beautiful seaside vistas and numerous walking trails that are great for whatever skill level you have.
 Whether you simply want to take a gentle stroll to enjoy more beautiful views or would rather take the time to go on a proper hike, this state park offers it all.

-Entry into the park is $9 per vehicle and an additional $1 per person.
+Entry into the park is $10 per vehicle.

 Explore Carmel-by-the-Sea